taishi-i/awesome-ChatGPT-repositories/README.md

 [![CC0](http://i.creativecommons.org/p/zero/1.0/88x31.png)](http://creativecommons.org/publicdomain/zero/1.0/)

 A curated list of resources dedicated to open source GitHub repositories related to [ChatGPT](https://openai.com/blog/chatgpt).

-This list was created based on 5000+ extracted repositories after conducting six months of Twitter trend analysis.
-In addition, the contents of the list are automatically updated every few days.
 A tool for searching these repositories is [available](https://huggingface.co/spaces/taishi-i/awesome-ChatGPT-repositories-search) on Hugging Face Spaces.

 Your contributions are always welcome!
 Before contributing, please read [the guidelines](https://github.com/taishi-i/awesome-ChatGPT-repositories/blob/main/contributing.md).